api3dao/slack-bots/README.md

 ## Overview

+1. The bot checks the provided [Google Sheet](https://docs.google.com/spreadsheets/d/1-qxltbYl6316Y6ZMmkephI4Dc5fqp__rpZYjSg4inQk/edit#gid=1070316407) daily for any new or updated time-off dates.
-1. Checks if any time-off dates in the provided Google Sheet fall within the current week or the next week.
+2. Checks if any time-off dates in the provided Google Sheet fall within the current week or the next week.
-2. Compiles this data into a message.
+3. Compiles this data into a message.
+4. Before sending, the bot fetches the most recent messages from the specified Slack channel to ensure the new message content differs from the last message it sent.
-3. Sends the compiled message to a specified Slack channel, in this case the [#technical-time-off](https://api3workspace.slack.com/archives/C03L914J4ET) channel.
+5. If the content differs, sends the compiled message to the specified Slack channel, in this case the [#technical-time-off](https://api3workspace.slack.com/archives/C03L914J4ET) channel.Otherwise, it refrains from sending repetitive updates.

 ## How to Set Up